Menu

 SynaptoRed™ & SynaptoGreen™

-SynaptoGreen™ and SynaptoRed™ nerve terminal probes (originally called FM® dyes) are membrane dyes used to trace endocytic vesicles.
-They are a series of fluorescent cationic styryl dyes developed to follow synaptic activity at neuromuscular junctions or synapses.
-The dyes label synaptic vesicles in neuronal tissues and cultured neurons in an activity-depending fashion.
-They also can be used to label endocytic vesicles in other cell types.
+SynaptoGreen™ and SynaptoRed™ (formerly FM® dyes) are fluorescent styryl membrane dyes used to trace endocytic vesicles and monitor synaptic activity at neuromuscular junctions or synapses.
+They label synaptic vesicles in neurons in an activity-dependent manner and can also label endocytic vesicles in other cells.

 Background Reducers & Nerve Terminal Staining Kits

-Figure 4.
 Neurons in mouse dorsal root ganglia (DRG) labeled with AM1-43.
 Image courtesy of Dr. David Corey, Harvard Medical School.
-Also see Figure 6.
+Also see See More

 Properties of Nerve Terminal Dyes